HereThereBeMonsters/togira/development.md

 How to detect Jira issue for entry?

-Should be at start of
+Should be at start of entry description, enclosed in square brakets: "[CADENZA-12345] Do something"

-Max number of entries for GET request is 1000, should be more than enough for 1 week worth of entries.

 JIRA